Ken Danby: Family

-The subject matter of many of Danby's early works was found on St. Joseph Island and it was there that he met his first wife Judy Harcourt, whom he married in 1965.
-Together they purchased a home at Armstrong Mill near Guelph, Ontario, which provided Danby with subject matter from which to gain inspiration.
+Many of Danby's early works were of scenes set on St. Joseph Island.
+It was there that Danby met his first wife, Judy Harcourt.
+The couple married in 1965.
+They purchased a home at Armstrong Mill near Guelph, Ontario, which provided Danby with subject matter from which to gain inspiration.
 The couple had three sons, who have appeared in Danby's work.
-They separated in 1980 and divorced in 1984.
-One of his sons from this marriage is Noah Danby, an actor.
-Danby's second wife's was Gillian Rumble, to whom he was married until his death.
+The couple separated in 1980 and divorced in 1984.
+One of his sons from this marriage is actor Noah Danby.

+Danby's second wife was Gillian Rumble, to whom he was married until his death.